godotengine/godot-docs/classes/class_curve3d.rst

 Description
 -----------

-This class describes a Bezier curve in 3D space.
+This class describes a Bézier curve in 3D space.
 It is mainly used to give a shape to a :ref:`Path<class_Path>`, but can be manually sampled for other purposes.

-It keeps a cache of precalculated points along the curve, to speed further calculations up.
+It keeps a cache of precalculated points along the curve, to speed up further calculations.

 Property Descriptions
 ---------------------